robertblindt/Artistic-Intent-Analysis-and-Visualization-Tool/README.md

 # Artistic-Intent-Analysis-and-Visualization-Tool
  This repository contains analysis and visualization tools to look at song level acoustic features and album level feature flow pulled from Spotifys API.

  In the scope of this project, the term 'artistic intent' is a reference to a quantitative statistical profile of selected albums that a creative would like to emulate some aspect of their production after.
 By exploring aspects of this project a creative can gain a feeling for how features intensities and trend relate to your actual intent with your production.

-This is a repository containing a project that analyzes Spotify 'acoustic feature' flow, and a redesigned and verified version of the 'component.one' Spotify features database.
  There is a detailed report about how everything works, and why I am treating the data the way I am called `Artistic-Intent-A-and-V-Tool.ipynb`.

+ The database that I redesigned is about 250 MB, and I worked with the 'segments' version of the 'component.one' database which is about 1 GB, so I can not post them to github unfortunately.
+The structure should be easy to recreate.
+Feel free to reach out and I will be happy to send them over.
+The database that I started with, it can be found at https://components.one/datasets/billboard-200.

 ## Installation